giuliohome/Flask-SqlServer-GoogleKubernetesEngine/README.md

 pulumi up
 ```

-[Gooogle Cloud Build]( https://cloud.google.com/cloud-build/) configured for this repository with CI/CD to Cloud Run.
+[Gooogle Cloud Build]( https://cloud.google.com/cloud-build/) configured for this repository with CI/CD and published as Cloud Run [web app](https://firstrepo-p63nwudoyq-uc.a.run.app/).